asottile-archive/api-gateway-v2-to-wsgi/testing/example/README.md

 this creates a few things:
 - the necessary iam roles your lambda will use
-- a dummy lambda (that always crashes)
+- a placeholder lambda (that always crashes)
 - the api gateway to connect to your lambda

 ```bash